Nino-cunei/uruk/docs/transcription.md

 In order to produce transcribed text you cannot rely on features of slots alone.
 Unless we make an artificial suffix feature, containing all transcription text between a sign and the next one.
-Alternatively, we could reproduce transcription text by walking down the quad and subquad nodes.
+Alternatively, we could reproduce transcription text by walking down the quad nodes.